Kron4ek/Wine-Builds/README.md

 Just unpack archive to any desired directory and run applications using path to Wine binary.
 For example:

-    /home/user/wine-4.4-x86/bin/wine application.exe
+    /home/user/wine-4.4-amd64/bin/wine application.exe

+---

+## Builds description

+### Requirements

 Some libraries (libfreetype6, libpng12-0, libopenal1, etc.) are required for these builds to work properly.

 The easiest way to install required libraries is to install Wine from package repository of your distribution.

----

-## Builds description

-These builds requires at least **GLIBC 2.23** to work properly.

-Compiled with Vulkan support.

-Compiled using **build_wine.sh** script.
+**GLIBC** version newer than **2.22** is required.

 ---